In Pursuit of the Divine

 Rashi on verse

 We live in a time of unprecedented material prosperity and technological advancement.
 The benefits of these technologies affect every aspect of our lives, from education to entertainment, from business to health.
 As the computer/technology revolution propels us on a journey towards material and physical contentment, we may ask whether these advancements can in any way be integrated with spiritual growth.
 Many philosophies contend that spirituality is an ethereal, transcendental state, unencumbered by physicality and corporeality.
-Judaism however has a different perspective:
+Judaism however has a different perspective.

 One

-Twice daily we affirm G-d’s unity by proclaiming, “Hear, O Israel, the L-rd is our G-d, the Lord is One.”[1]
 In reality, the meaning of G-d’s unity is not only that there are no other forces or powers existent in creation, but even more so, that there is nothing else which exists besides for Him, including creation itself.[2]
 Just as images conjured up in a person’s mind have no real existence of their own outside his mind and are all composed of the same substance called “thought,” the same is true regarding G-d and His creation: the totality of creation is merely the physical manifestation of Divine energy, which is the true and only “substance” in existence.

 So although the world appears to be a viable reality, distinct from G-dliness, the very opposite in fact is true: the only reality is the Divine reality, of which the world is merely a projection.
 Just as G-d is utterly quintessential, having no beginning or end, creation similarly feels itself as a quintessential existence, without beginning or end.
 The reason why the world feels itself as a self-sustaining entity is that it in fact is nothing other than G-dliness.[3]